 What is Sumashijiru?

-Sumashijiru is a traditional Japanese clear soup made from dashi broth, seasoned with salt and light soy sauce.
-Sumashi means clear, and jiru refers to soup.
-It's a simple dish that allows you to savor the elegant flavor of dashi.
+Sumashijiru is a traditional Japanese clear soup made with dashi broth, seasoned with salt and soy sauce.
+"Sumashi" means clear, and "jiru" stands for soup.
+It is a simple yet delicious dish that allows you to experience the delicate flavor of dashi, enjoyed not only as a regular meal but also at celebrations.

-There are various types of dashi available, and you can use any type for this dish, but I recommend using awase dashi, which is a combination of kombu dashi and bonito dashi.
+You can use any type of dashi for this dish, but I highly recommend using awase dashi, which combines kombu dashi and bonito dashi.
 When made with these ingredients, the umami flavor becomes even more pronounced and exquisite.

-This recipe includes instructions on how to make awase dashi.
-However, if you'd like to learn more about the process of making dashi in detail, please refer to the links below.
+This recipe includes instructions on how to prepare awase dashi.
+However, if you would like to learn more about the process of making dashi in detail, please refer to the linked pages titled "Kombu Dashi" and "Bonito Dashi."

-The reason for using light soy sauce in sumashijiru is to achieve a clean and transparent appearance.
-However, if you don't mind the soup having a slightly darker color, you can substitute regular soy sauce.
+However, if you don't mind the soup having a slightly darker color, you can also use regular soy sauce.
 There won't be a significant difference in flavor.

 Typical ingredients